 To obtain exposure to U.S. large cap companies, clients can choose to invest in Vanguard Large-Cap ETF: VV and Schwab US Large-Cap ETF: SCHX

 Clean Energy (Stocks) consist of companies that are engaged in the production of clean energy or services to companies that produce clean energy (solar, wind, or other renewables).
 Investors may find this an attractive addition to their portfolios if they wish to invest in companies doing well by doing good for the planet.

 To obtain exposure to clean energy companies, clients can choose to invest in iShares Global Clean Energy ETF: ICLN and First Trust NASDAQ Clean Edge Green Energy Index Fund: QCLN.

 Healthcare (Stocks) consists of companies are those that provide healthcare as well as the equipment and services needed for the provision of healthcare.
-Some investors believe that this industry has a potential for growth as the population ages.
-However, they also see risk as our and other governments continue to debate what the future of healthcare should look like.

 To obtain exposure to healthcare companies, clients can choose to invest in Vanguard Health Care ETF: VHT and iShares U.S. Healthcare ETF: IYH

 Water (Stocks) consists of companies that may be well-positioned to benefit from the global demand for water.
-In addition, investors looking to add a commodity element to complement equity and fixed income holdings and who believe the demand for water will increase may find investments in water interesting.

 To obtain exposure to water companies, clients can choose to invest in Invesco S&P Global Water Index ETF: CGW and PowerShares Global Water Portfolio: PIO.